 Diane Meyer, RN, MPH

-Ms. Meyer is an Analyst at the Johns Hopkins Center for Health Security and a Research Associate in the Environmental Health and Engineering Department of the Johns Hopkins Bloomberg School of Public Health.
+Ms. Meyer is a Senior Analyst at the Johns Hopkins Center for Health Security and a Research Associate in the Environmental Health and Engineering Department of the Johns Hopkins Bloomberg School of Public Health.

 Ms. Meyer's background is in infectious diseases, public health, and nursing.
 Her research focuses on resilience to disasters and infectious disease events, public health policy, and global health security.
 Her current work involves creating a Global Health Security Index, improving health sector resilience to high-consequence infectious disease events, and determining best practices for communicating information about infectious diseases to the public.
 Prior to joining the Center, Ms. Meyer worked as a burn/trauma intensive care unit nurse in a level one trauma center in Washington, DC.